German submarine V-80

-The V-80 (Versuchs-U-Boot V 80) was a 76-ton experimental submarine and the only representative of the German Type V design produced for Nazi Germany's Kriegsmarine.
+The V-80 (Versuchs-U-Boot V 80) was a experimental submarine.
 The prototype was completed in 1940 in Friedrich Krupp Germaniawerft in Kiel.
-The four-man vessel was designed to test the Walter hydrogen peroxide-based turbine propulsion system.
-Its range was 50 nmi at 28 kn.
+The vessel was designed to test the Walter hydrogen peroxide-based turbine propulsion system.

 The only earlier attempt to use a chemical reaction based air-independent propulsion system was in the Spanish submarine the Ictineo II.

 This midget submarine led to the design of the German Type XVII submarine.